b i os o u n da r tt e x t

 Graphical Programming, generative art and related links

-These are to supplement classes and seminars in creativity and technology, but I've added them here for a wider range of users.
+These are to supplement classes and seminars in creativity and technology, but I've added them here for anyone interested.

 - Design By Numbers (DBN)